Fiction vs. Nonfiction in APART FROM YOU

-My mother, a retired music teacher and music librarian, is considerably stronger, more talented, and more self-sufficient than the doormat-like Irene.
-It's from her, I think, that I get my sometimes damaging workaholic tendencies.
+My mother, who was a music teacher and music librarian, was considerably stronger, more talented, and more self-sufficient than the doormat-like Irene.
+It's from her, I think, that I got my sometimes damaging workaholic tendencies.

 Ch.
 3 - Jonathon's revelations about himself and Reva Houghton